pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <a name="mmedit"></a>
 # 12. MM edit
-Buid in code editor is not the only way code can be edited and tested.
+Build in code editor is not the only way code can be edited and tested.
 You can find MM edit more effective way to write and test programs on Maximite.

 You can download it here: [MM Edit2](https://www.c-com.com.au/MMedit2.htm)